funspectre/funspectre.github.io/_posts/2015-12-07-on-telephones.md

 ###3.
 2 weeks, 2 minutes

 I try to shy away from using other people's telephones but there are times when I am without the means to fund my own calls and I have to resort to using a friend's phone.
-In this case, I make sure not to spend more than 2 minutes of his/her airtime and also not to use hisher phone more than once in two weeks.
+In this case, I make sure not to spend more than 2 minutes of his/her airtime and also not to use his/her phone more than once in two weeks.

 ###4.
 I.C.E